-READING TO YOUR CHILD EVERY DAY HELPS PREPARE THEM TO READ, WRITE, AND LEARN.
+TO READ, WRITE, AND LEARN.

 DID YOU FEED YOUR CHILD ENOUGH WORDS TODAY?

 Just as feeding your child healthy foods nourishes the body, speaking with your child feeds the brain.
-Research shows that back and forth conversations can help children develop larger vocabularies by age two.
-BELIEVE IT OR NOT YOUR CHILD LEARNS MORE LANGUAGE TALKING WITH YOU THAN FROM WATCHING TV Before the age of two, children need you, a real, live person to talk with them using full sentences.
+Research shows that back and forth conversations can help children develop larger vocabularies by BELIEVE IT OR NOT YOUR CHILD LEARNS WITH YOU THAN FROM WATCHING TV Before the age of two, children need you, a real, live person to talk with them using full sentences.
 Even if they can't speak, they are listening and learning.
-Funding by W. K. Kellogg Foundation and the Meringoff Family Foundation BREAKING NEWS
+Funding by W. K. Kellogg Foundation and the Meringoff Family Foundation

 YOUR CHILD IS READY TO LEARN ANY LANGUAGE FROM BIRTH Talk to your child in the language you are most comfortable using.
 This helps set the stage for future learning in any language.
-FOR MORE ALL THE Way TO K AND BEYOND TIPS VISIT Children's Museum of Manhattan cmom.org/AllTheWayToK $\textbf{NYC Department of Education Pre-K for All} \ schools.nyc.gov/earlychildhood$ NYC Administration for Children's Services https://tinyurl.com/ACSECE
+FOR MORE ALL THE Way TO K AND BEYOND TIPS VISIT Children's Museum of Manhattan cmom.org/AllTheWayToK NYC Department of Education Pre-K for All schools.nyc.gov/earlychildhood NYC Administration for Children's Services https://tinyurl.com/ACSECE

-Children's Museum of Manhattan Talk Together TIPS 4-5 YEARS Everyday conversations lead to reading later on!
-Talk to your child in the language you are most comfortable using.
+Talk Together TIPS 4-5

+Everyday conversations lead to reading later on!

+Every child learns at their own pace.